VTOL, A Brief History

 Bell Boeing V-22 Osprey

-and another using directed jet thrust, such as the Harrier family and new F-35B Lightning II Joint strike Fighter (JSF).
-In the civilian sector currently only helicopters are in general use (some other types of commercial VTOL aircraft have been proposed and are under development as of 2017).
-Generally speaking, VTOL aircraft capable of STOVL use it wherever possible, since it typically significantly increases take-off weight, range or payload compared to pure VTOL.
+Apart from the widespread helicopter, there are currently two types of VTOL aircraft in military service: those utilizing a tiltrotor, like the Bell Boeing V-22 Osprey, and those employing directed jet thrust, such as the Harrier family and the new F-35B Lightning II Joint Strike Fighter (JSF).
+In the civilian sector, only helicopters are generally in use at present, although some other types of commercial VTOL aircraft have been proposed and are under development as of 2017.
+Typically, VTOL aircraft capable of STOVL prefer it whenever possible, as it usually allows for a significant increase in take-off weight, range, or payload compared to pure VTOL.

 Harrier

-The idea of vertical flight has been around for thousands of years and sketches for a VTOL (helicopter) shows up in Leonardo da Vinci's sketch book.
-Manned VTOL aircraft, in the form of primitive helicopters, first flew in 1907 but would take until after World War Two to perfect.
+The concept of vertical flight has existed for millennia, with designs for a VTOL (helicopter) appearing in Leonardo da Vinci's sketches.
+Manned VTOL aircraft, initially as basic helicopters, first took flight in 1907, but it wasn't until after World War Two that they were perfected.

 Leonardo da Vinci's sketch